 Ms L complained to the NHS.
 Her complaint was that the dentist had failed to spot the vertical fracture to the UR4 and this had caused a further two months of pain.
 It was also argued that the diagnosis of a root fracture to UL6 was incorrect, and therefore the extraction had been unnecessary, as Ms L could have been treated with root canal and a crown.
 Instead she had had an extraction and had to pay for an implant to be fitted.

-Dominique Parker, specialist medical negligence lawyer acting for the claimant successfully negotiated an out-of-court settlement of £4,750 to compensate Ms L for her injuries.
+Our team of specialist medical negligence lawyers acting for the claimant successfully negotiated an out-of-court settlement of £4,750 to compensate Ms L for her injuries.